rickyfokzxc/Kaggle-dog-breeds/README.md

 ## Factors that improve predictive accuracy
 1) Input image size before cropping.
 The larger the better.
 2) Cosine annealing of the learing rate leads to fast training, reaching almost the highest predictive accuracy in a few epochs.
+Allowing the learning rate to restart helps the model escape from bad local minima.